• What is Argentina like?

 On March 12 that the government announced they were banning any large gatherings such as football games and concerts, including the annual Lollapalooza festival.

-Museums, tango milongas, and other tourist attractions such as the city tour bus were also prohibited only 10 days after the discovery of the first case in Argentina.
+Museums, tango milongas, and other tourist attractions such as the city tour bus were also prohibited only 10 days after the discovery of the first case in Argentina and still remain closed over a year later.

-On Monday March 16 the government restricted travel to and from the country, except for those who are repatriating.
-An expat exodus occurred during March and February as governments urged their citizens to get on a flight as soon as possible as repatriation flights became increasingly scant.
+An expat mini-exodus occurred during February and March 2020 as governments urged their citizens to get on a flight as soon as possible as repatriation flights became increasingly scant.

 Anyone who is in Argentina who needs to be tested or receive medical advice should call 107, which is the number for SAME, the Emergency Medical Attention System.